Vettel dominates in Japan and blows away Alonso’s championship lead

 7 October, 2012

-Oct.7 (Apex) Sebastian Vettel put himself in the driving seat of the world championship title race, by cruising to a dominant victory in the Japanese Grand Prix at Suzuka, as Fernando Alonso retired on the first corner of the first lap and blew his huge points lead.
+Oct.7 (GP247) Sebastian Vettel put himself in the driving seat of the world championship title race, by cruising to a dominant victory in the Japanese Grand Prix at Suzuka, as Fernando Alonso retired on the first corner of the first lap and blew his huge points lead.

 The reigning world champion did not put a foot wrong all day, from the moment the red lights went out he powered into the distance, controlling every aspect of the race – when anyone tried to attack he simply put his foot down and went even faster, making his third title in a row now a very real prospect.